Boosting net profit to 27.8%, Koidra won the Autonomous Greenhouse Challenge, again

 The Autonomous Greenhouse Challenge is an international competition organized by the Netherlands-based Wageningen University & Research (WUR)–the world-leading institution for Agri-Food Tech.
 In its third year, the challenge witnessed the participation of 46 teams from 24 countries.
 Team Koala consisting of agtech startup Koidra and researchers from Cornell University and Rutgers University emerged as the winner.

-Challenges
+About Challenges

 The goal of the competition was to optimize net profits by producing a maximum number of good quality heads of lettuce with the lowest feasible input of resources such as energy and CO2.
 The teams had to grow lettuce with a target plant weight of 250 grams, and the quality was judged based on factors such as leaf tip burn and other deformations.